Foreign Tax Credit - Choosing To Take Credit or Deduction

 Why Choose the Credit?

-Although no one rule covers all situations, it is generally better to take a credit for qualified foreign taxes than to deduct them as an itemized deduction.
+It is generally better to take a credit for qualified foreign taxes than to deduct them as an itemized deduction.
 This is because:

 - A credit reduces your actual U.S. income tax on a dollar-for-dollar basis, while a deduction reduces only your income subject to tax,